mantidproject/mantid/docs/source/release/v4.3.0/diffraction.rst

 - The polaris create_total_scattering_pdf function can now accept a `pdf_type` argument to set the pdf_output type.
 - The polaris create_total_scattering_pdf function can now accept a `freq_params` argument to perfomr a fourier filter on the run.
 - :ref:`HRPDSlabCanAbsorption <algm-HRPDSlabCanAbsorption-v1>` now accepts any thickness parameter and not those in a specified list.
+- A SaveRDFProfile algorithm has been made that saves workspaces in a format readable by the RMCProfile package.

 Engineering Diffraction
 -----------------------